 “CrimTrac Agency” means the body of that name established as an Executive Agency under section 65 of the Public Service Act 1999 of the Commonwealth.

-7. Public authorities to which information about issue of negative notices and interim negative notices may be disclosed — s.
-38(2)
+7. Public authorities to which information about issue of negative notices and interim negative notices may be disclosed (s.
+38(2))

 The following public authorities are prescribed for the purposes of section 38(2) —